Creating easier, healthier food choices on the high street

 Ideas events were held on each high street for residents and businesses to find out more about the challenge, learn what people thought of the food on their high street, get inspired by examples of ideas that have worked elsewhere and develop their idea with support from experts.

-On West Green Road in Haringey, Tasters chicken store, will be building on their healthier meal options for adults to create a healthier children’s menu.
-Staff will be trained to encourage young people to choose the healthier options and Tasters will test new approaches to make the healthier choice the easiest and most attractive option.
+On West Green Road in Haringey, Tasters chicken store have built on their healthier meal options for adults to create a healthier children’s menu.
+Staff have been trained to encourage young people to choose the healthier options and Tasters have tested new approaches to make the healthier choice the easiest and most attractive option.

 Tasters owner Shahid Majeed said: “Being a parent of three young children myself I have always been conscious of the eating habits of young people, therefore I started offering healthy eating options in my shop.
 With the Healthy High Streets Challenge I can now promote these options more to younger people to help them make healthier choices.”

-In Lambeth, children’s charity Oasis Play will be running a campaign led by young people who will work with local food cafes around Clapham Road and Stockwell Tube Station to develop affordably priced, healthy menus for children and young people.
+In Lambeth, children’s charity Oasis Play have run a campaign led by young people who work with local food cafes around Clapham Road and Stockwell Tube Station to develop affordably priced, healthy menus for children and young people.
 Incentives and special promotions will be used to encourage young people to make healthier choices.

 “I was keen to be involved in the Healthy High Streets Challenge because I work with many of children, young people and families in Lambeth and I want to see positive changes in the area.
 It's very important we give young people meaningful and challenging opportunities to make a positive contribution to their local community.
 The Challenge will allow young people to be at the centre of a local initiative.
 The fact young people will be an active part of this campaign is already a success.”
 DAVID OGWE